Sorry, you need to enable JavaScript to visit this website.

 • Avoid hot beverages

-Potential management approaches may include13:
+Potential management approaches may include use of14:

 • Water-soluble mouth/lip lubricants